 - Main Street Vehicles

-Eat: The Corner Cafe has a decent selection of pasta and salads, set menus, and afternoon tea.
+Eat: Part of the joy of visiting Disneyland is the food!
+The Corner Cafe has a decent selection of pasta and salads, set menus, and afternoon tea.
 It’s just fine, nothing great.
-For takeaway, grab a tasty pastry or sandwich from Market House Bakery (which also has a Starbucks inside of it with Hong Kong Disneyland branded mugs, if you collect these).
+For takeaway, grab a tasty pastry or sandwich from Market House Bakery (which also has a Starbucks inside of it with Hong Kong Disneyland branded mugs if you collect these).

-If you would like table service Cantonese food, like very good dim sum, go to Plaza Inn which is run by a popular brand called Jade Garden.
+If you want table service Cantonese food, like very good dim sum, go to Plaza Inn, which is run by a popular brand called Jade Garden.
 Inside you’ll also find Chinese comfort food by Cha Cha Room.

-Near here is also a snack cart with waffles, turkey drumsticks, and more in addition to outdoor tables.
-We picked up the below egg waffle with cream a few visits ago.
+Near here is also a snack cart with waffles, turkey drumsticks, and more, in addition to outdoor tables.
+We picked up the above egg waffle with cream a few visits ago.

-A walk from Main Street U.S.A. (eventually through the new Hong Kong Disneyland castle) lands you in Fantasyland which is where young children will be the happiest, and the rides are near each other.
+A walk from Main Street U.S.A. through the Hong Kong Disneyland castle lands you in Fantasyland, where young children will be the happiest, and the rides are near each other.

 This is what the castle used to look like.